Ideal operators and higher indescribability: Introduction

-In the remainder of this section, we recall the definitions of the operators $\I$ and $\R$, and we introduce the operator $\S$ (see also \cite{HolyLCOandEE}) that is associated to the large cardinal notion of strong Ramseyness, as introduced in \cite{MR2830415}.
-In Section \ref{section:indescribability}, we review infinitary second order formulas, and their associated notions of indescribability, and we show that many of their basic properties can be established by simple arguments that make use of generic ultrapowers.
-In Sections \ref{section_generalizing_baumgartner} and \ref{section:indescribability_from_homogeneity}, we generalize a result of Baumgartner to the context of higher indescribability, which establishes, among other things, that if $\kappa$ is a subtle cardinal then there are many cardinals $\alpha<\kappa$ which are $\Pi^1_\xi$-indescribable for all $\xi<\alpha^+$.
-In Section \ref{section:basic}, we provide two basic lemmas on iterations of the ineffability and the Ramsey operator.
+is in the filter dual to $\I^{\gamma+1}([\kappa]^{<\kappa})$ (see Corollary \ref{corollary_below_gamma_plus_1_almost_ineffability}).
+In Section \ref{section:basic}, we provide two basic lemmas on iterations of the ineffability and the Ramsey operator, which can be viewed as generalizations of the following standard facts: whenever a set has stationarily-many stationary initial segments it must be stationary and if a cardinal is weakly compact then the set of smaller cardinals which are not weakly compact is a weakly compact set.
 In Section \ref{section:expressibility}, we show that the ideals associated to higher indescribability, and the results of applying our ideal operators to these ideals, can be described by certain infinitary second order formulas.
 In Section \ref{section_generalized operators}, we review a uniform framework for large cardinal operators from \cite{HolyLCOandEE}, that in particular includes the operators $\I$, $\R$ and $\S$.\footnote{For readers who are only interested in the operators $\I$ and $\R$ (and perhaps also $\S$), it should be possible to skip Section \ref{section_generalized operators}, and only look up some of its relevant bits when necessary.
 In fact, it is only in Section \ref{section_generating} that we will make use of these generalized operators.
 We will thus provide some further information regarding this towards the beginning of Section \ref{section_generating}.} In Section \ref{section:preoperators}, we review the notion of pre-operators.
 In Section \ref{section_generating}, we combine all of the ingredients to verify yet another generalization of results by Baumgartner, which we extend both to the context of higher indescribability and to the above-mentioned framework for large cardinal operators.
+For example, suppose $\xi<\kappa^+$ and let $\O$ be the ineffability operator $\I$ or the Ramsey operator $\R$.
+Then $\O^\omega(\Pi^1_\xi(\kappa))=\O^\omega(\Pi^1_{\xi+1}(\kappa))$, but $\O^n(\Pi^1_\xi(\kappa))\subsetneq\O^n(\Pi^1_{\xi+1}(\kappa))$ for all $n<\omega$ with $\kappa\in\O^n(\Pi^1_{\xi+1}(\kappa))^+$ (see Corollary \ref{corollary_collapse} and Corollary \ref{corollary_proper_containment_from_xi_to_xi_plus_one}).
 In Section \ref{Cody_results}, we comment on some partially problematic results of the first author from \cite{CodyHigherIndescribability}.
 In particular, let us point the reader to a simple question involving the Ramsey operator and $\Pi^1_1$-indescribability, namely Question \ref{question_simple}, which has so far resisted all attempts at a resolution.

 Without further mention, we will require all ideals to be ideals on some regular and uncountable cardinal $\kappa$, and to be supersets of the bounded ideal on $\kappa$.
 For any ideal $I$, $I^+$ denotes the collection of $I$-positive sets, that is, those subsets of $\kappa$ which are not in $I$, while $I^*$ denotes the filter that is dual to $I$, that is, the collection of complements of sets in $I$.
 We will often introduce ideals by defining the collection of their positive sets when this is more convenient.